-- Based on information in the most recent Schedule 13G or 13G/A, or Schedule 13D, as the case may be, filed with the SEC pursuant to the Exchange Act with respect to holdings of the Company's Common Stock as of December 31, 2021 or as most recently filed, as applicable.
-Percentages are based on computations contained in the Schedule 13G or 13G/A, or Schedule 13D of the reporting entity. - (2) Information is as of December 31, 2021 and is based upon a Schedule 13G/A, filed with the SEC on February 10, 2022, by The Vanquard Group, Inc., a Pennsylvania corporation.
-The reporting entity reported the sole power to vote or direct the voting for 0 shares of Common Stock, the shared power to vote or direct the voting for 150,674 shares of Common Stock, the sole power to dispose of or direct the disposition of 33,459,580 shares of Common Stock, and shared power to dispose of or direct the disposition of 396,214 shares of Common Stock. - (3) Information is as of December 31, 2021 and is based upon a Schedule 13G/A, filed with the SEC on February 1, 2022, by BlackRock, Inc., a Delaware corporation.
-The reporting entity reported the sole power to vote or direct the voting for 23,154,985 shares of Common Stock and the sole power to dispose of or direct the disposition of 24,470,874 shares of Common Stock. - Information is as of December 31, 2021 and is based upon a Schedule 13G, filed with the SEC on February 2, 2022, by Massachusetts Financial Services Company, a Delaware corporation.
-The reporting entity reported the sole power to vote or direct the voting for 17,116,241 shares of Common Stock and the sole power to dispose of or direct the disposition of 17,587,780 shares of Common Stock. - Information is as of March 10, 2022 and is based upon a Schedule 13D, filed with the SEC on March 10, 2022, by (i) Impactive Capital LP, a Delaware limited partnership and the investment manager of certain funds and/or accounts, (ii) Impactive Capital LLC, a Delaware limited liability company and the general partner of Impactive Capital LP, and (iii) Lauren Taylor Wolfe and Christian Asmar, each a Managing Member of Impactive Capital LLC.
-The reporting entities and persons each reported the shared power to vote or direct the voting for 15,485,159 shares of Common Stock and shared power to dispose of or direct the disposition of 15,485,159 shares of Common Stock.
+- (1) Based on information in the most recent Schedule 13G, 13G/A, or 13F-HR, as the case may be, filed with the SEC pursuant to the Exchange Act with respect to holdings of the Company's Common Stock as of December 31, 2022.
+Percentages are based on computations contained in the Schedule 13G or 13G/A of the reporting entity and other information we reasonably believe to be accurate. - (2) Information is as of December 31, 2022 and is based upon a Schedule 13G/A, filed with the SEC on February 9, 2023, by The Vanguard Group, Inc., a Pennsylvania corporation.
+The reporting entity reported the sole power to vote or direct the voting for 0 shares of Common Stock, the shared power to vote or direct the voting for 121,322 shares of Common Stock, the sole power to dispose of or direct the disposition of 31,252,070 shares of Common Stock, and shared power to dispose of or direct the disposition of 365,510 shares of Common Stock. - (3) Information is as of December 31, 2022 and is based upon a Schedule 13F-HR, filed with the SEC on February 14, 2023, by Impactive Capital LP, a Delaware limited partnership.
+The reporting entity reported the sole power to vote or direct the vote for 23,544,180 shares of Common Stock. - (4) Information is as of December 31, 2022 and is based upon a Schedule 13G, filed with the SEC on January 25, 2023, by BlackRock, Inc., a Delaware corporation.
+The reporting entity reported the sole power to vote or direct the voting for 21,362,029 shares of Common Stock and the sole power to dispose of or direct the disposition of 22,052,246 shares of Common Stock. - (5) Information is as of December 31, 2022 and is based upon a Schedule 13G/A, filed with the SEC on February 8, 2023, by Massachusetts Financial Services Company, a Delaware corporation.
+The reporting entity reported the sole power to vote or direct the voting for 17,146,433 shares of Common Stock and the sole power to dispose of or direct the disposition of 17,456,866 shares of Common Stock. - (6) Information is as of December 30, 2022 and is based upon a Schedule 13G, filed with the SEC on February 13, 2023, by UBS Group AG for the benefit and on behalf of the UBS Asset Management (Americas) Inc. The reporting entity reported the sole power to vote or direct the voting for 12,838,414 shares of Common Stock, the shared power to vote or direct the voting for 0 shares of Common Stock, the sole power to dispose of or direct the disposition of 0 shares of Common Stock, and shared power to dispose of or direct the disposition of 16,562,446 shares of Common Stock.